794 art results | sort by:

 In the Classroom

-In the art classroom, find ways to add technology to instruction using your projector or interactive whiteboard and demonstrating different techniques found on this site.
-For project based learning in any class, share this tool as a resource to add visual impact to students' research projects.
-Social studies teachers can include lessons about making African art during units about that continent.
+In the art classroom, find ways to incorporate technology into instruction using your projector or interactive whiteboard, and demonstrate the different techniques on this site.
+For project-based learning in any class, share this tool as a resource to enhance students' research projects with visual impact.
+Social studies teachers can include lessons on making African art in units on that continent.
 Encourage your artistically inclined students to explore on their own.
 Explore this site before a trip to an art museum or to find inspiration for a display or culminating project in a teaching unit.
 You may even find some bulletin board ideas for your classroom!
-Ask students to document their learning stages by taking photos of their art and editing them and then making a collage with Photo Joiner Collage Maker, reviewed here.
+Ask students to document their learning stages by taking photos of their art and editing them, and then making a collage with Photo Joiner Collage Maker, reviewed here.
 Encourage older students to keep their work in a portfolio for future use with Pathbrite, reviewed here.Add your comments below (available only to members) | Become a Member

 You must be registered and logged in to add items to your favorites.